tongzhouxu/mashpit/README.md

    A custom database is a collection of genomes based on a proveded biosample accesion list.

 ## Quick start
-Here we use a small *Listeria innocua* pathogen detection
 #### 1. Build a *Listeria innocua* database:
 PDG000000091.9 was versioned on 2022-07-29
 ```